 The idea that the US’s poor international performance can be attributed to a single reason is silly at best.
 There are myriad factors contributing to the current state of weightlifting, and to neglect some to focus on a few that seem easier to correct is securing failure.

 The more dominant countries in the sport have extensive infrastructure that provides for the recruiting and development of appropriate talent for the sport.
 They have cultures that recognize and appreciate weightlifting and weightlifters.
 They have fewer alternate sports to divert weightlifting talent.
 They have a greater number of lifters.
-And always looms the fact that drug testing in many of these countries is questionable, and by most accounts, drug use is commonplace.
+And always looms the fact that drug testing in many of these countries is questionable, and drug use is commonplace.

 In the US, weightlifting is an extremely obscure sport.
 Even if potential athletes happen to be exposed to it, there is little motivation to become involved.
 Sports like football, baseball, track and field, and gymnastics offer far more potential for financial and social success; additionally, these sports are ubiquitous, and coaches, facilities and related programs are easy to find.
 In contrast, weightlifters often must go to great lengths to even find a gym in which they can perform the lifts, let alone a qualified coach.